List of FC Porto managers: 1906–48: First coach and Hungarian era

 Following the club's rebirth in 1906, Catullo Gadda, who won the Italian title with Milan in 1901, assumed the team's orientation as a player-coach and is historically considered Porto's first-ever manager.
 The following year, club president José Monteiro da Costa invited Adolphe Cassaigne, a Frenchman who worked with local school football teams, to become Porto's first full-time manager.
 Cassaigne led the team to victories in the 1914–15 Campeonato do Porto and the 1922 Campeonato de Portugal, the club's first regional and national titles.
-Ahead of the 1922–23 season, Cassaigne was succeeded by Akös Teszler, who signed the first professional coaching contract in Portuguese football.
+Ahead of the 1922–23 season, Cassaigne was succeeded by Ákos Teszler, who signed the first professional coaching contract in Portuguese football.
 Under the Hungarian's leadership, Porto won five successive regional championship titles and secured their second Campeonato de Portugal in 1924–25.

 At the end of the 1926–27 season, Teszler abandoned the club; one of his players, Alexandre Cal, took over the team temporarily and secured another regional title.
 Cal gave way to another Hungarian manager, József Szabó, who would win more titles for the club (10) than any other after him.
 He won a record eight consecutive Campeonato do Porto titles – raising the club's tally to 21 in 23 seasons – and led the club in an unbeaten 1931–32 campaign that secured both regional and national titles.
 The 1934–35 season saw the birth of the Primeira Liga, a nationwide competition contested in a home-and-away round-robin format; Porto were the inaugural winners, ahead of Sporting CP and Benfica.
 Szabó left Porto after three matches into the 1936–37 Primeira Liga.
 Two other Hungarian coaches – Mihály Siska, a former club goalkeeper, and Magyar Ferenc, who inflicted heavy defeats upon Sporting CP (10–1), Belenenses (9–1) and Braga (11–0) – took charge until the end of the season, but failed to win a trophy.
 Magyar's successor was Austrian coach François Gutkas, who continued Porto's regional dominance with a 19th title, and won the club's fourth and final Campeonato de Portugal in 1937.
 Siska returned the following season; in his five-season tenure, Porto collected three more regional titles and won two consecutive league titles for the first time (1938–39 and 1939–40).